 Blogging for money

-In order to make an income from your blog, you need to keep in mind the metrics that affect advertisers.
+In order to make an income from your blog, you need to remember the metrics that affect advertisers.

-Advertisers are interested in a return on investment (ROI).
-They will want to know how many visitors there are to your blog, how many of those are unique visitors, how long they spend reading, and so on.
+According to Network Advertising, advertisers are interested in a return on investment (ROI).
+They will want to know how many visitors there are to your blog, how many unique visitors are, how long they spend reading, and so on.

-Blogging for income is about attracting people to your page, giving them engaging content that will make them want to spend time there (which means material that is valuable to them), and encourages them to come back.
+Blogging for income is about attracting people to your page, engaging content that will make them want to spend time there (which means material that is valuable to them), and encouraging them to return.